VPN

 Edward Snowden bluntly advised his Twitter followers not to use ExpressVPN.

 Despite its purchase by Kape, ExpressVPN continues to operate independently, with nothing having changed so far as its security standards are concerned.
-All the same, we're keeping an eye on them and would advise anyone considering using them to do the same.
+All the same, we're keeping an eye on them and would advise anyone considering them to do the same.

 Review